 There are different passes available which are useful for tourists.
 For visiting Rotterdam in one day I would recommend getting any of these: 2 hour pass for €4,00 / 1 Day pass for €8,00.
 More information on Rotterdam’s public transport here

 Here’s what to do in one day in Rotterdam:

 You will probably start your visit at Rotterdam Centraal Station, the main railway station in the city.
 The station is an amazing modern building, which is not common in Europe so it’s definitely worth checking it out, even if you don’t arrive to the city by train.

 Need to store your bags?
 The station offers lockers service so that you can store your luggage and explore the city comfortably.
 The locker prices are €3.85 (small locker) and €5.7 (large locker) and you can leave your stuff up to 24 hs.
-You can also check the prices at LuggageHero, a company that allows you to store your luggage wherever you go and perfect for when you need to spend hours in a city and need a place to store your things.

 This bridge is just a few minutes away from Rotterdam Centraal Station so you can visit it as soon as you arrive or just before you leave Rotterdam.
 It is a 400 metre long pedestrian bridge which runs across roads and connects 3 different parts of the city.
 It gives you the chance to see the city from a unique perspective.

 Another awesome thing about Luchtsingel bridge is that it was supported financially by people who donated money and in exchange got their names inscribed in the wooden boards of it.
 If you love photgraphy as much as I do, this is a great spot to spend some time.